 To determine which pollinators visited L. tridentata flowers during the study period, 15-minute observation periods were completed at 4 shrubs for 10 days pre-blooming (10 hours) and up to 6 shrubs per day for 10 days when blooming (14.5 hours).
 The same focal shrubs were observed but on different days than pan trap sampling and video trials.
-Due to the large size of the shrubs, it was not possible to accurately track flower visits per foraging instance, therefore only foraging instance frequency was recorded.
-The identity and behaviour of the visitors were recorded and insects were collected to facilitate identification.
+Due to the large size of the shrubs, it was not possible to accurately track flower visits per foraging instance, therefore only net foraging frequency was recorded.
+The identity and behaviour of the visitors were recorded and all? insects were collected to facilitate identification.

 To determine if L. tridentata influences local microclimate, a total of 16 HOBO pendant data loggers were used to record micro-environmental conditions.
 Ground level temperature and light availability were recorded every 30 minutes between March 19th and May 14th, 2017 at eight microsite pairs.
 Daytime (9am to 9pm) and nighttime (9pm to 9am) averages and daily temperature variance were calculated.